Database Mapping & ETL

 MapForce pre-processes and optimizes data mappings, stores them in MapForce Server Execution files for command-line execution by MapForce Server, and uploads them for use in FlowForce Server jobs.

-When MapForce Server operates under the management of FlowForce Server, data mappings are executed as FlowForce Server job steps, based on triggers defined as part of the FlowForce Server job.
+When MapForce Server operates under the management of FlowForce Server, data mappings and ETL processes are executed as FlowForce Server job steps, based on triggers defined as part of the FlowForce Server job.
 For example, a new XBRL instance document lands in a directory, which triggers a multi-step FlowForce Server job to first validate the file using RaptorXML+XBRL Server, then execute MapForce Server to extract certain data from the XBRL and insert it into a database.

 MapForce Server Supports Bulk Insert for Databases